 The club has a lot of work to do if they want to give supporters a sense of safety next season, but finishing the season on a high note will also do a bit towards that.

+Who do they play and where can I watch it?
 The Baggies close out at the Hawthornes against Stoke City, a club that’s taken points off them a whopping 13 of the last 14 times, including five wins in the last six meetings for the Potters.

 For Stoke, there’s a bit more riding on the match, with the club searching for its first-ever top-10 finish in the Premier League, but neither have any serious implications on its final match.